awsdocs/aws-elastic-beanstalk-developer-guide/doc_source/using-features.tagging.md

       --resource-arn "arn:aws:elasticbeanstalk:us-east-2:my-account-id:environment/my-app/my-env"
 ```

-Specify both tags to add and tags to update in the `--tags-to-add` parameter of `update-tags-for-resource`\.
+Specify both tags to add and tags to update in the `--tags-to-add` parameter of update\-tags\-for\-resource\.
 A nonexisting tag is added, and an existing tag's value is updated\.

 **Note**
 To use these two AWS CLI commands with an Elastic Beanstalk environment, you need the environment's ARN\.
 You can retrieve the ARN by using the following command\.